gkotian/gkotian.github.io/travels/_posts/2010-05-29-moving-up-the-coast.md

 [Atacames](https://en.wikipedia.org/wiki/Atacames){:target="_blank"} is a
 well-known party place, and every hotel I went to was packed.
-I was told that this is the case every weekend, and I'd have better luck finding accomodation in the nearby town of Sua.
+I was told that this is the case every weekend, and I'd have better luck finding accommodation in the nearby town of Sua.
 Having no other alternative, I came to Sua, which in comparison was much more relaxed and peaceful.